 Using these POS systems can become the best practices for a local marketplace or store.

 Square offers two products, Square Stand and Square Mobile Card Reader (similar to the PayPal Here reader), which plugs into the standard headset jack of your smartphone or tablet and allows to take payments by swiping credit cards for a transaction fee generally between 2.5%–3%.
 You don’t have to worry about PCI compliance, as it’s the payment system’s responsibility, not yours.
 Funds will get deposited to your account in a day or two.
 Mind you, these POS systems may be a good practice for a local marketplace of a restaurant.

-Stripe and Square are often talked about together in the media not because they are similar (their business models are quite different), but because they are the prime examples of innovation in the payments industry and both have billion dollar valuations.
+Stripe and Square are often talked about together in the media not because they are similar (their business models are quite different), but because they are the prime examples of innovation in the payments industry and both have billion-dollar valuations.

 Read also: Messaging apps development